code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ### Bonuses for top competitors
 For audits starting on or after April 30, 2024, there are two bonuses for top-performing wardens:

-1. **Hunter bonus:** 10% of the HM pool will be awarded to the warden or team who identities the greatest number of unique HMs.
+1. **Hunter bonus:** 10% of the HM pool will be awarded to the warden or team who identifies the greatest number of unique HMs.
 2. **Gatherer bonus:** 10% of the HM pool will be awarded to the warden or team who identifies the greatest number of valid HMs.

 Both bonuses weigh Highs more heavily than Mediums, similarly to Code4rena's standard awarding mechanism.